jdereg/json-io/README.md

 Featured on http://json.org.
  * 2.8.1
-  * bugfix: JsonReader.jsonToMaps() API was incorrectly attempting to instantiate peer objects to the read in maps (JsonObjects).
-This made JsonReader.jsonToMaps() fail if all referenced class names did not exist in the JVM.
+  * bugfix: `JsonReader.jsonToMaps()` API was incorrectly attempting to instantiate peer objects (specified by "@type" field in the JSON) when in 'maps' mode.
+This made `JsonReader.jsonToMaps()` fail if all referenced class names did not exist in the JVM.
 This has been fixed.
   * Minor Javadoc cleanup (Daniel Darabos)
-  * Began migration of tests from one monolithic Java class (TestJsonReaderWriter) to individual Groovy test classes.
+  * Began migration of tests from one monolithic Java class (`TestJsonReaderWriter`) to individual Groovy test classes.
  * 2.8.0
   * Additional attempt to instantiate classes via `sun.misc.Unsafe` added (optional must be turned on by calling `JsonReader.setUseUnsafe(true)`). json-io already tries all constructors (private or public) with varying arguments, etc.  If this fails and unsafe is true, it will try `sun.misc.Unsafe.allocateInstance()` which effectively does a C-style `malloc()`.
 This is OK, because the rest of `JsonReader` fills in the member variables from the serialized content.
 (Submitted by Kai Hufenback).
  * 2.7.6